Ganymede-Bio/website-docusaurus/docs/releases/AgentVersionHistory.md

 This page contains a summary of key version updates for the Ganymede [Agent](../connectivity/Agent.mdx).
 Since the individual instances of Agents (connections) are not updated when the Agent is updated, this page can be helpful for determining the capabilities of specific connections previously installed.

-## 4.7.0

-- Connection versions can be updated remotely from the Ganymede Cloud

-## 4.6.0

-- Recoverable errors will result in Agent restart rather than shutdown
-- Address null type exception thrown for Cloud Watcher Agents if no glob pattern is specified
-- Fix add_file_tag method for cron and upload Agents

 ## 4.5.0

 - Connection configuration can be updated remotely from the Ganymede Cloud.
 For example, the input path being watched by the Agent can be updated remotely.